 Perhaps the most iconic event of the Highland Games involves competitors tossing a large wooden log (caber) end-over-end.
 From the outside, it looks rather unusual – grown adults throwing trees across a field... but that’s why we adore it.
 The objective isn’t necessarily distance, as one might assume.
 The goal is to have the caber land in a straight line from where it was thrown, ideally landing in the ‘12 o’clock’ position.
 Some believe its origins come from a need to once toss logs over streams... we’re kind of glad that need has been left in the past where it belongs.

 We’ve all been there – on the end of a large rope, pulling with all our might, wondering what on earth we’re doing this for.
-While not quite unique to Scotland, there’s something about the way the Scots do it – with billowing kilts and strong arms, bagpipes blaring in the background – that makes the Tug of War seem so inherently Scottish.
+While not quite unique to Scotland, there’s something about the way the Scots do it – with billowing kilts and strong arms, bagpipes blaring in the background – that makes the Tug of War seem so inherently Scottish and a tradition we can get behind.

 Love them or hate them, bagpipes are an icon of Scotland.
 Their haunting sound can almost be heard echoing in the vast and foggy landscapes of the Scottish Highlands, as if the very sound of these instruments has been etched into the very land.
 What would a Highland Game be without a bagpipe contest?